-I wrote this before the Charleton tribunal first sat (and at a tim when I didn’t think I would be covering it).
-It feels appropriate to report it today.
+I wrote this before the Charleton tribunal first sat (and at a time when I didn’t think I would be covering it).
+It feels appropriate to repost it today.

 Every time a Morris report was published, experts and commentators suddenly appeared.
 They were almost entirely uninformed.

 And an awful lot of commentary will obsess about the tribunal’s costs.